wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 ### Triggering

-This pipeline is to be triggered periodically based on the expected frequency with which we expect relevant updates to occur in the authority's concept list, and our desire to keep up to date with
+This pipeline is to be triggered periodically based on the expected frequency with which we expect relevant updates to occur in the authority's concept list, and our desire to keep up to date with it.

+The Library of Congress publishes [monthly lists of changes](https://classweb.org/approved-subjects/), implying that running this pipeline on a similar frequency would be sufficient.

 ### Quitting Early
 There are two conditions under which the pipeline may quit early.